Chart Color Schemes

 Educational attainment in Coolangatta aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 28.7% of residents aged 15+, surpassing the Rest of Qld average of 20.6% and the SA4 region's rate of 25.4%.
-Bachelor degrees are most common at 21.0%, followed by postgraduate qualifications (5.3%) and graduate diplomas (2.4%).
-Vocational credentials are also prevalent, with 36.9% of residents aged 15+ holding such qualifications – advanced diplomas at 12.3% and certificates at 24.6%.
+The area's educational profile is notable regionally, with university qualification rates at 28.7% of residents aged 15+, surpassing the Rest of Qld average of 20.6% and the SA4 region rate of 25.4%.
+Bachelor degrees are the most common at 21.0%, followed by postgraduate qualifications (5.3%) and graduate diplomas (2.4%).
+Vocational credentials are prevalent, with 36.9% of residents aged 15+ holding such qualifications - advanced diplomas account for 12.3% and certificates for 24.6%.

 Frequently Asked Questions - Education